lauslim12/Anzu/README.md

 # Anzu

 Anzu (she/her) is an open source LINE chatbot to remind you of your tasks.
 Anzu is fully asynchronous and uses JavaScript's natural asynchronous nature to its fullest.
+The newly version of Anzu will implement a lot of code refactor and configurations!

 <p align="center">
   <img src="https://img.shields.io/badge/license-MIT-yellow.svg" />